integrated-application-development/sonar-delphi/README.md

 Steps to Analyze a Delphi Project
 ------------------------------------------------

-1. Install SonarQube Server (see [Setup and Upgrade](http://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade) for more details)
+1. Install SonarQube Server (see [Setup and Upgrade](http://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade) for more details).
+Check supported versions of the [latest release](https://github.com/fabriciocolombo/sonar-delphi/releases/latest) of the plugin.
 2. Install one of the supported [Runners](#supported-runners) (see below) and be sure you can call it from the directory where you have your source code
-3. Install Delphi Plugin (see [Installing a Plugin](http://docs.sonarqube.org/display/SONAR/Installing+a+Plugin)  for more details).
-By default Java Plugin is provided out of the box with SonarQube.
+3. Install [Delphi Plugin](https://github.com/fabriciocolombo/sonar-delphi/releases/latest) (see [Installing a Plugin](http://docs.sonarqube.org/display/SONAR/Installing+a+Plugin)  for more details).
 4. Check the sample project corresponding to your Runner to know which config file you need to create.
-You can find the samples in `sonar-delphi/samples`.
+You can find the samples in [sonar-delphi/samples](https://github.com/fabriciocolombo/sonar-delphi/tree/master/samples).
 5. Run your Analyzer command from the project root dir
 6. Follow the link provided at the end of the analysis to browse your project's quality in SonarQube UI (see: [Browsing SonarQube](http://docs.sonarqube.org/display/SONAR/Browsing+SonarQube))